datagovuk/dgu-vagrant-puppet/README.md

     cd $THIS_REPO
     vagrant up

+Now a great deal should happen.
+Expect key stages:

+* create the virtual machine (VM)
+* boot the VM
+* update some key Ubuntu packages like linux-headers
+* mount the shared folders

+At this point the shell text goes green and it does the "provision" which is:

+* prepare to run librarian (install_puppet_dependancies.sh) - install git, update all Ubuntu packages, install ruby and librarian-puppet
+* runs librarian-puppet - downloads all puppet modules that are required (listed in Puppetfile) and makes a copy of the CKAN puppet module.
+* runs 'puppet apply' (blue output) - installs and configures CKAN and installs some dependencies of Drupal.

 Provisioning will take a while, and you can ignore warnings that are listed in the section of this document titled 'Vagrant warnings'.

+NB If there is an error and you want to restart the provisioning, from the host box you should do:

+    vagrant provision

+Now you can log into the new VM ("host" machine):

     vagrant ssh

 The prompt will change to show your terminal is connected to the VM, you will be logged in as the vagrant user.
 All further steps are from this ssh session on the VM after you have changed your user to 'co' with:

     sudo su co